Ejay Falcon: Early life and education

-Entertainment career
+Acting career

 Pinoy Big Brother: Teen Edition Plus

 When the second season of Pinoy Big Brother started, Falcon auditioned and got in as one of the official housemates of Pinoy Big Brother: Teen Edition Plus.
 Clad in a Tarzan costume, he was introduced as "Promdi Hottie of Mindoro" who had trouble with technological gadgets and elevators when he first visited Manila.

 He was the first housemate to get inside the Pinoy Big Brother house.

 On day 75, he was proclaimed the Big Winner—the battle between him and Pinoy Big Brother: Teen Edition Pluss second teen placer Robi Domingo was the closest in Pinoy Big Brother history but he emerged the winner in the end with 36.31% of votes against the latter's 34.39%.
 His 620,934 votes earned him a title of "Big Winner", a P1.5 million business package from the Crystal Clear water purifying company, a laptop, a kitchen showcase, a 46-inch LCD television set, a condo unit, and a cash prize of P1 million.

 Upon leaving the Pinoy Big Brother: Teen Edition Plus house, Falcon was immediately plagued by intrigues.
 Rumors went out that votes during the Big Night were manipulated in his favor and that he did not deserve to win his title.
 He was also plagued with questions hinting that he used to be a callboy and that he is not a real promdi (province boy).
 He denied these issues and said that he leaves the decision to God to judge his detractors.
 Furthermore, Laurenti Dyogi, the director of Pinoy Big Brother: Teen Edition Plus, defended him from these allegations saying that he won not just because he was poor but because he changed a lot and shared himself in Pinoy Big Brother: Teen Edition Plus.